Natural Resources Management

 - Grand Valley's natural resources management program is the only program of its kind at a liberal arts college in Michigan.

-- Natural resource management students may gain practical work experience through internships with environmental agencies, nonprofit organizations, and industry.
+- Natural resource management students may gain practical work experience through internships with environmental and natural resources agencies, nonprofit organizations, and industry.
 In addition, they can arrange special studies or research with faculty on a wide range of topics.

 - With an advisor's guidance, students can develop customized programs based on their specific interests.

-- Students learn to combine ecological knowledge with geology, statistics, economics, and policy, and apply it to practical situations.
+- Students learn to combine ecological knowledge with chemistry, mathematics, statistics, economics, and policy, and apply it to practical situations.
 These practical applications might include managing wildlife populations or restoring natural ecosystems, such as forests and wetlands.

 “Studying this major has allowed me to view our natural resources with multiple lenses from economics, to ecology, to computer science and politics.
 As I look to graduate I feel well rounded and ready to pursue the challenges that face our society.”